 First UK Broadcast : 2 – 23 September 1978.

 Plot : The Doctor is recruited, by the White Guardian to find and reassemble the “Key-To-Time”.
-A powerful artifact-weapon which can give the wielder supreme power of space-and-time.
-The Doctor is also warned that the Black Guardian – is also attempting to locate the key.
+A powerful artifact, which can give the wielder supreme-power over space-and-time.
+The Doctor is also warned, that the Black Guardian; is also attempting to locate the key.

-Whats good : Beginning of a season long retrieval mission.
+Whats good : Beginning of a season-long retrieval mission.
 New companion – Romana.
-Mary Tamm’s refreshing stand-offishness.
+Mary Tamm’s refreshing stand-offishness counterpoint to Baker.

-Whats bad : Feels exactly like William Hartnell’s adventure – Keys Of Marinus – see the “iceworld” section.
+Whats bad : Feels exactly like William Hartnell’s adventure – Keys Of Marinus – “iceworld” section.

-Review With Spoilers : The Ribos Operation is the 1st episode of season 16 and marks the 1st story in the “Key-To-Time” season story-arc.
+Review With Spoilers : The Ribos Operation is the first episode of season 16 – and marks the first story, in the “Key-To-Time” season, story-arc.

-Tasked by the omnipotent god-like being, called the ‘White Guardian’; into going on an important retrieval mission.
+Tasked by a god-like being, called the ‘White Guardian’; into going on an important retrieval mission.
 To reassemble an artifact of great power, to thwart the evil ‘Black Guardian’.

-It was an attempt by then producer Graeme Williams, to do something different with the Who format.
-Key-To-Time seemed – whether intentionally or not – to borrow directly from William Hartnell’s 1964 adventure; Keys Of Marinus.
+It was an attempt by then producer Graeme Williams, to do something different, with the Who format.
+Key-To-Time – seemed – whether intentional or not – to borrow directly from William Hartnell’s 1964 adventure; Keys Of Marinus.

-Each Key-To-Time episode, covered the Doctor retrieving a different segment of the Key, which was usually disguised as something – or someone else.
+Each Key-To-Time episode, covered the Doctor retrieving a different segment of the Key; which was usually disguised as something – or someone.

 “My name is Romanadveratnalundar!”
 Romana